Troubleshooting: Control 1.26 - Agent File Upload and File Analysis Restrictions

 - Restore the file only after verifying it is not a renamed executable

-Symptom: Sensitivity Labels Not Applied to Uploaded Files
+Symptom: Sensitivity Labels Not Displayed in Agent Responses for Uploaded Knowledge Files

-Cause: Auto-labeling policy does not cover the SPE container
+Cause: Auto-labeling policy does not cover the Dataverse location

 - Open Microsoft Purview → Information Protection → Auto-labeling policies

-- Confirm a policy is in scope for SharePoint sites and explicitly includes the SPE container location for the agent's environment
+- Confirm a policy is in scope that covers the Dataverse environment where the agent's knowledge files are stored

-- If the SPE container is not enumerated, create or update the policy and allow up to 24 hours for propagation
+- If the Dataverse location is not enumerated, create or update the policy and allow up to 24 hours for propagation

 Cause: Source file was not labeled before upload

-- Inheritance flows from labels already on the file at the time of upload
+- Sensitivity label display in responses relies on labels already present on the file at the time of upload

 - Open the source location and confirm the file carries an explicit sensitivity label